-In researching the development of the Skills Center, we toured several vocational training facilities and found that most accept only a small number of people with diagnosed disabilities.
-Furthermore, applicants were required to academically test into the program, and only the highest functioning were getting in.
+BCI conducted thorough research before opening our Skills Center.
+We toured several vocational training facilities and found most accept only a small number of people with diagnosed disabilities.
+Applicants were also required to academically test into the program, and only the highest functioning were admitted.

 We also spoke to our local school districts.
-We asked them what was missing with regard to vocational training for people with disabilities.
-They told us students with behavioral issues are not allowed to train, even if they’ve been academically accepted.
-They also told us that, for those who aren’t accepted into traditional training, field trip-style work experiences are provided.
-However, there are no fully developed programs with assessment documentation or proven results of sustained employment.
-These teachers fear that the supports and services after graduation are even scarcer.
+We asked them what was missing in regard to vocational training for people with disabilities.
+They told us students with behavioral issues were not allowed to train, even if they had been academically accepted.
+They also told us that, for those who were not accepted into traditional training, field trip-style work experiences were provided.
+However, there were no fully developed programs with assessment documentation or proven results of sustained employment.
+These teachers feared that the supports and services after graduation were even scarcer.

-We also surveyed individuals** (both youth and adults with disabilities) and asked detailed questions on their desires and barriers to employment.
+We also surveyed individuals** (both youth and adults with disabilities) and asked questions regarding their desires and barriers to employment.

-Putting all this information together with the federal regulations under the Workforce Innovation and Opportunity Act (WIOA), we strongly believe it is time to provide a vocational training facility specifically for people with disabilities that will meet the needs of our community, our schools, and the growing demand for a skilled workforce.
+Putting all this information together with the federal regulations under the Workforce Innovation and Opportunity Act (WIOA), we strongly believed it was time to provide a vocational training facility specifically for people with disabilities that would meet the needs of our community, our schools, and the growing demand for a skilled workforce.

 **Survey data collected February 2017